flybywiresim/docs/docs/pilots-corner/a32nx-briefing/a32nx_api.md

     If you find any errors please report them on our [:fontawesome-brands-discord:{: .discord } - **Discord**](https://discord.gg/flybywire){target=new} in the **#support** channel.

+The order of the panels below is roughly done after the standard cold & dark setup procedure.

 ## ELEC Panel

 Flight Deck:  [ELEC Panel](flight-deck/ovhd/elec.md)